-The addition of smoked paprika adds a warm and smokey flavor to this Hungarian classic.
-Smokey Chicken Paprikash Casserole
+The addition of smoked paprika adds a warm and smoky flavor to this Hungarian classic.
+Smoky Chicken Paprikash Casserole will soon become a family favorite.

 Casseroles have always been a favorite of mine to cook for the family.
 I love that they can be prepared ahead and then reheated as needed.
 This Chicken Paprikash Casserole is one of our favorites!